Octavius-Dante/Arthelais/ex_3/Readme.md

 </br>

-Float property in CSS for a div section if float is assigned this can be aligned with left or right direction in style section
+Assigned float property in CSS for a div class section, if float is assigned this can be aligned with left or right direction in style section
 </br> </br>

 ```html